 My current focus is to liberate our leaders to be great at work and life, to help them build themselves and others to perform as well as humanly possible.
 I try to motivate them, inspire them.
 I help them think more clearly, communicate more honestly, and realize their success depends on their ability to make everyone around them great at solving problems.
 I get paid to think about that, write about that, and talk about that.
 I do a lot of teaching and coaching.
 People ask for my advice.
 Sometimes they listen.
 I am deliriously happy.

-I'm an adjunct instructor and serve as the co-chair of the Board of Advisors for the University of Vermont's Sustainable Innovation MBA, which is designed to create the next generation of business and organizational leaders who will change the way we live, lead, and profit.
+I serve as the chair of the Board of Advisors for the University of Vermont's Sustainable Innovation MBA, which is designed to create the next generation of business and organizational leaders who will change the way we live, lead, and profit.
 I developed and lead a year-long seminar on personal and organizational leadership for students in the program.
 Also, I serve as an advisor to MBA student teams during their practicum projects, an experienced-based learning project where students work with some of the most iconic sustainability and innovation brands to deliver real value within the context of a business strategy or a new venture.